 - Comprehensive watchlisting and alerts.
 I also liked the accessibility that these features offer, as well as the fact that you can locate them all in one place.

 - Some advanced features work even without root.
-Perhaps the most redeeming feature of the app is that there are advanced features that work even without root.
+Perhaps the most redeeming feature of the app from my point of view is that there are complex features that work even without root.
 Things like the remote phone lock and location tracking services are handy features in an unrooted device.

 - Knowledgeable and friendly support.
 I had to contact support a few times during the course of my trial period, and I’m happy to say that they were very helpful and knowledgeable.